 Series Editor: J.J.
 Scarisbrick

-This was the first new series book since Henry V in 1992 and the first by Yale.
+This was the first new series book since Henry V in 1992 and the first by Yale, although it must be acknowledged that it was commissioned by Methuen before Yale owned the series.
 It was published in hardback in April 1997 (UK) and May 1997 (USA).
 The paperback followed in 1999.
 Between these two books some significant changes had taken place in the publication of the series.
 In the five years since Henry V Methuen had ceased to be the publisher of the series and that role had been assumed by Yale University Press.
-In 1997 Yale commenced their oversight of the series republishing four existing English Monarchs titles and this new book.
+In 1997 Yale commenced their oversight of the series republishing five existing (ie. Methuen) English Monarchs titles during 1997, republishing one existing book previously not in the series, and this new book.

 Nigel Saul’s ‘Richard II’ was the first biography of Richard II since the 1941 biography by Anthony Steel (1900-1973), seen as unsatisfactory even then and certainly in recent times.
 Steel was Principal of University College of South Wales and Monmouthshire, Cardiff, at the time of the publication of his 1941 book.
 Steel's legacy though was to revive and popularise the Victorian notion devised by Bishop Stubbs, now regarded as spurious, that Richard's downfall was due to insanity or mental imbalance.
 In a piercingly analytical piece in The Proceedings of the American Philosophical Society Vol. 143, No. 4 (Dec., 1999), pp. 601-638 George B. Stow (Professor of History, La Salle University) traces the history of this 'cause' of Richard's deficiencies as king and the context in which Stubbs devised this theory.
 While Stubbs is held up as a giant in the field of historical study Stow finds him lacking with regard to his view of Richard II.
 It was a view that lasted throughout the Twentieth Century.
 This is the strength of Nigel Saul's study.
 His modern historiography demolishes this antique view of Richard II and brings a scientific account of the rise and fall of this most problematic king.
 The pseudo-science of Victorian historians is replaced by late-Twentieth Century critical analysis.
 Nigel Saul's achievement cannot be understated.
 This work is a reason that biographical history is both written for academic publication and read by an appreciative audience.